-The Long Beach Foster Youth Futures Coalition is a cross-sector partnership committed to improving education, career, and life outcomes for Opportunity Youth (OY)—particularly foster youth—ages 16–24 who are disconnected from school or work.
-Formed in response to rising youth disconnection rates, the Coalition unites schools, workforce development agencies, higher education institutions, city departments, and community-based organizations to create coordinated, youth-centered pathways to success.
+The Long Beach Foster Youth Futures Coalition is a cross-sector partnership committed to improving education, career, and life outcomes for Opportunity Youth (OY) – particularly foster youth – ages 16 to 24 who are disconnected from school or work.
+Formed in response to rising youth disconnection rates, the Coalition brings together schools, workforce agencies, higher education institutions, city departments, and community-based organizations to create coordinated, youth-centered pathways to success.
+Grounded in trust and a shared vision, partners collaborate through planning, shared frameworks, and tools to align services, identify barriers, and strengthen supports.

 Our Approach to Collaboration